 Department of Communication

-The Department of Communication offers a Bachelor of Arts (B.A.) degree and a minor in Communication.
+The Department of Communication offers a Bachelor of Arts (B.A.) degree and a minor in Communication and a B.A. degree in Digital Media Influence.
 Honors may also be earned in Communication.
 If a student majors in Communication, they also may choose to concentrate their coursework in either Public Relations, Digital Communication, or Health Communication.

 Department Honors